opendocsg/opendoc-sp-self-help-centre/1Geninfo/Announcements.md

 ## Notice of Office Closure

-The PACE Academy office will be closed throughout the Circuit Breaker period.
-We expect to resume normal (office) operations from 02 June 2020 onwards.
+The PACE Academy office will be closed throughout the Circuit Breaker period and may remain closed for periods following its easing.

 However, please be assured that all of our online services are still operating normally, including the PACE Hotline (6772-1288).

-[28 Apr 2020]
+[15 June 2020]

 ----------------------